-Datasets We train our mapping networks on various datasets to avoid overfitting.
-SUN3D [34] has a large variety of indoor scenes.
-For ground truth we take the improved Kinect depths with multi-frame TSDF filling.
-SUNCG [27] is a synthetic dataset of 3D scenes with realistic scene scale.
-We render SUNCG to obtain a sequence of data by randomly sampling from SUN3D pose trajectories.
-In addition to SUNCG and SUN3D, we generate a dataset -in the following called MVS- with the COLMAP structure from motion pipeline [24, 25].
-MVS contains both indoor and outdoor scenes and was captured at full image and temporal resolution (2704 × 1520@50Hz) with a wide-angle GoPro camera.
-For training we downsample to (320 × 240) and use every third frame.
+and SUN3D, we generate a dataset-in the following called MVS-with the COLMAP structure from motion pipeline (Schönberger and Frahm, 2016; Schönberger et al, 2016).
+MVS contains both indoor and outdoor scenes and was captured at full image and temporal resolution ( $2704 \times 1520@50$ Hz) with a wide-angle GoPro camera.
+For training we downsample to ( $320 \times 240$ ) and use every third frame.
 We manually remove sequences where the reconstruction failed.